Difference Between Bronchitis and Sinus Infection

 What is Bronchitis?

-In a normal person, the bronchial tubes are patent and normal in size.
+The bronchial tubes are patent and normal in size in a normal person.
 In bronchitis, these passageways become narrowed.
 The swelling occurs in the bronchial tubes as the immune system generates mucus.
 This causes the symptoms of wheezing, cough, chest discomfort, and fever.
 There are two types depending on the time of infection passed, acute and chronic.

-Acute bronchitis usually lasts a few days or weeks.
-It is followed up by a cold or viral infection and is contagious as opposed to chronic bronchitis.
-It is caused by flu-causing viruses or bacterial infections.
-Irritants such as tobacco smoke, air pollution, or any sort of fumes can also be one of its causes leading to chest discomfort, fever, shortness of breath, wheezing for asthmatic patients, and productive cough.
+Acute bronchitis lasts a few days or weeks.
+A cold or viral infection follows it up and is contagious, as opposed to chronic bronchitis.
+Flu-causing viruses or bacterial infections cause it.
+Irritants such as tobacco smoke, air pollution, or any fumes can also be one of its causes leading to chest discomfort, fever, shortness of breath, wheezing for asthmatic patients, and productive cough.
 A doctor might perform a chest x-ray to diagnose acute bronchitis.

-Chronic bronchitis in contrast is characterized by a persistent productive cough that can last longer than 3 months to more than 2 years.
-Smoking along with other irritants such as fumes, dust, and air pollutants together with underlying diseases (e.g., asthma, cystic fibrosis, GERD) contribute to its cause.
+Chronic bronchitis, in contrast, is characterized by a persistent productive cough that can last longer than 3 months to more than 2 years.
+Smoking, other irritants such as fumes, dust, air pollutants, and underlying diseases (e.g., asthma, cystic fibrosis, GERD) contribute to its cause.
 The general symptoms are difficulty in breathing, tight chest, and shortness of breath.
-A doctor might perform a chest x-ray, sputum test, pulmonary function test, and CT scan for diagnosis.
+For diagnosis, a doctor might perform a chest x-ray, sputum test, pulmonary function test, and CT scan.

 What is Sinus Infection?

 Paranasal sinuses or sinuses are hollow air-filled sacs lined by a mucus membrane.
 They exist in 4 pairs: frontal, maxillary, ethmoidal, and sphenoidal.
-They are mainly related to the nasal cavity and have various functions, including controlling the head’s weight, regulating the temperature of inhaled air, and protecting vital structures of the face in case of trauma.
+They are mainly related to the nasal cavity and have various functions, including controlling the head’s weight, regulating inhaled air temperature, and protecting vital structures of the face in case of trauma.
 These sinuses have small openings called Ostia which open into the nasal cavity.

 Main Differences Between Bronchitis and Sinus Infection

-1. Bronchitis affects the lower respiratory region compared to sinus infections which affect the upper respiratory tract including the nose, throat, and pharynx region.
+1. Bronchitis affects the lower respiratory region compared to sinus infections affecting the upper respiratory tract, including the nose, throat, and pharynx.

 2. Bronchitis is less prevalent than sinus infections mainly due to its causing factor.
-Bronchitis is most commonly caused by smoking while sinus infections are caused by viral infections in most people.
+Bronchitis is most commonly caused by smoking, while viral infections cause sinus infections in most people.

 5. In the case of bronchitis, specifically chronic bronchitis, surgery may be considered to remove lung tissue so that the overall lung volume reduces.
 As for sinus infections, endoscopic sinus surgery may be done to promote drainage and remove the diseased tissue.